 For junior professionals

-Professionals with few years of relevant experience can start a career at the UN as a Junior Professional Officer if their Government finances such positions.
-Learn about JPOJunior Professional Officer positions for Swiss nationals or for nationals of other countries.
+Professionals with few years of relevant experience can start a career with UN Women or another UN organisation as a Junior Professional Officer (JPOJunior Professional Officer ) if their government finances such positions.

 For students and recent graduates